-The City of London has a Mayor, Deputy Mayor and 14 ward Councillors that serve a four year term.
+The City of London has a Mayor and 14 Ward Councillors that serve a four year term.
 Each member has one vote on items before Council.

 The City of London has one mayor and fourteen ward councillors that serve a four year term.
 Each member has one vote on items before council.

 Council meetings are typically scheduled on Tuesday throughout the year, though special council meetings can occur at other times.

 Visit our council policies page for a list of all council policies.

 The Integrity Commissioner is an independent and impartial position that reports directly to City Council and whose powers and duties are set out in the Municipal Act, 2001.
 You can contact Integrity Commissioner Principles Integrity by phone at 647-259-8697 or email at email@example.com.

 The Integrity Commissioner Complaint Protocol is detailed in the Code of Conduct for Council Members.

 Principles Integrity is a partnership formed in 2017 to focus on the provision of Integrity Commissioner and municipal governance services through its two principals, Jeffrey A. Abrams and Janice Atwood.
 Each of its principals have enjoyed careers focused on local government, and have experience at the local, single-tier, upper-tier and provincial government levels.